rawan-elframawy/Student-Course-Registration-Prerequisite-Checking-System/README.md

 # Student-Course-Registration-Prerequisite-Checking-System

-*To see all details , you can read the 2 documents.*
+*All details are explained in the document*